Yisrael Beiteinu: History

 On 14 November 2018, Lieberman announced his resignation from the Israeli government, in protest to a new Gaza ceasefire.
 On 16 November 2018, Netanyahu stated that he would name himself the new Defense Minister.
 As a result of Lieberman's departure, Yisrael Beiteinu also quit Netanyahu's coalition government.
 Lieberman's resignation was completed on 18 November 2018.
 The narrow government that followed Yisrael Beiteinu's departure led to Netanyahu calling a new election.

-In the resulting 2019 elections, Yisrael Beiteinu ran a campaign focused on branding itself as a party for the "Secular Right", and focused on the issue of conscripting ultra-Orthodox Jews while simultaneously supporting aggressive security policy against Palestinian terrorism.
+In the resulting 2019 elections, Yisrael Beiteinu ran a campaign focused on branding itself as a party for the "Secular Right", and focused on the issue of conscripting Haredi Jews while simultaneously supporting aggressive security policy against Palestinian terrorism.
 During the election period, polling showed that Yisrael Beiteinu was at risk of falling below the electoral threshold required to enter the Knesset for the first time in its history, however, despite these polls, the party managed to get 5 seats in the new Knesset, giving it the ability to decide whether Netanyahu formed a right-wing government.
-The government formation in 2019 was somewhat of a repeat of the situation in the previous elections; Yisrael Beiteinu supported Netanyahu to form a government, but refused to join it, citing an ideological dispute with the ultra-Orthodox parties over the ultra-Orthodox draft law as the reason for remaining in the opposition.
+The government formation in 2019 was somewhat of a repeat of the situation in the previous elections; Yisrael Beiteinu supported Netanyahu to form a government, but refused to join it, citing an ideological dispute with the Haredi parties over the Haredi draft law as the reason for remaining in the opposition.
 Lieberman's refusal to join Netanyahu's coalition led to new elections being called.